 - Control fleas on your pet and their environment.

 - Clean your pet’s sleeping areas regularly.

-- Remove droppings daily from the garden and litter trays and always wear gloves or wash your hands afterwards.
+- Remove droppings daily from the garden and litter trays and always wear gloves or wash your hands afterward.

 - Base your pet’s diet on good quality prepared pet foods.

 - Don’t let your pets eat birds, rodents, or rabbits.